Products that need CE marking

 Read more about product groups that are subject to CE marking legislation.

 Over 20 directives exist for the different product categories requiring CE marking.
 Some products may fall under more than one EU directive or regulation.

 Where EU directives or standards apply to your product, you must ensure it conforms to the specified essential requirements before you can trade your product freely in the EU market.
-Check the requirements for your product in the Trade Helpdesk database.
+Check the requirements for your product on the Access2Markets portal.

 CE marking process